FAQ’s

 Do you work online or on the phone?

 Yes, as long as we both feel it’s appropriate for the issues you are bringing.
 Sometimes clients can disclose more on the phone/online than they might in person, and this can mean that they may feel a bit vulnerable after a session.
 If we do work remotely we will talk about how we can both approach this to ensure the work stays safe and meaningful.
+Couples work is currently face to face only.

-Movement can be therapeutic in itself and some people find it easier to talk whilst walking/travelling forwards, others may prefer it because it does not involve direct eye contact.
+Movement can be therapeutic in itself and some people find it easier to talk whilst walking/travelling forwards, others may prefer it because it doesn’t involve direct eye contact.
 Being in green places is very important to some people and has many positive benefits on the mind and body.
 Some clients may choose this option because they are already aware of this.
 Others may be curious about how it might benefit them and want to give it a go.
-I ask for clients to be able to wear appropriate clothes and footwear, suitable for changing weather, and a reasonable level of mobility is required (on feet or wheels).
+I ask clients to wear appropriate clothes and footwear, suitable for changing weather, and a reasonable level of mobility is required (on feet or wheels).
 The session can be paced to suit all levels of fitness (benches are available!).
 There are some additional considerations with this type of session such as how would you feel if something you said was overheard.
 We can discuss any concerns you have in our introductory chat, or via email.
 You can read more about walking therapy here.

 What reasonable adjustments can you make?

-If you are having face to face sessions I can offer: a choice of seating and seating positions (eg side by side, on the floor), low lighting, fidgets, use of soft blankets and pillows, comfort breaks during the session, walking around during the session.
+If you are having face to face sessions I can offer: a choice of seating and seating positions (eg facing each other, side by side, on the floor), low lighting, fidgets, use of soft blankets and pillows, comfort breaks during the session, walking around during the session.
 I can’t offer: a silent room (there are occasional noises from the business upstairs), bare walls (there are plants in the room, and pictures on the walls).

 If you are having online sessions I can offer: my screen off, your screen off, low lighting, adjustments to my background, breaks during the session, walking around in the session.
 I can’t offer: a different platform (I use Zoom).